migangtor/dbt-crash-course/README.md

 #11.
 Check if the set up is correct -> Shell: dbt debug (NOTE: a fix may be to change the directory to there dbt_project.yml ) If there are no
      error messages this means that your project has been set up
 #12.
 Add your dataset by clicking add on within BigQuery star project by name as dbt-tutorial.
 This will load the dbt datasets
 #13.
-Create a SQL file within models as customers.sql
+Create a SQL file within models as customers.sql.
+The script must contain the code that you would use to generate the table customers